aleshaleksey/fansys23/weapons-armour.md

 **Gun-blade**: This is a pistol with a short blade, allowing to make melee attacks with the same weapon.
 Unfortunately this causes the weapon to be incredibly unbalanced.
 As such all attacks with non-magical gun-blades are made at disadvantage.

 ## Armour

+ Armour covers worn equipment that offers passive protection against targeted attacks when correctly equipped.
+Usually this is because armour dissipates the force of the attack, making it less lethal, or completely negating it.
+Shields offer protection in a similar manner, although they are generally strapped to a character's appendage, meaning that active use of the appendage is required to make use of a shield.
+Weight and size of shields scales as with all equipment sizes (see ["Base Rules: Size Rules"](base-rules.md#size-rules)).

 ### Armour and its relationship with [HiT]